Eat

 Recurring live music in the tavern, on the patio, and at the new tiki bar.

-Absolutely — pull off Route 209 in Yorkville, the arrow is hard to miss.
+Absolutely — pull off Route 209 in Pottsville, the arrow is hard to miss.

 The dining room welcomes all ages, any time.
-The patio is family-friendly until the live music starts.
+The patio welcomes all ages during daytime hours; it's 21+ during live music performances and evening hours.

 Plenty — large lots out front, around back, and on one side.